The play-offs will determine the final four places at UEFA EURO 2020; here's how they look right now.

 The 16 UEFA Nations League group winners are all guaranteed at least a UEFA EURO 2020 play-off place, with each League destined to form its own play-off path.
 However, the exact composition will depend on how the teams perform during the ongoing European Qualifiers.

-On the basis of the current European Qualifiers standings, the following teams would be involved in the play-offs:
+On the basis of the current European Qualifiers standings, the following teams would be involved in the play-offs (teams in bold confirmed):

-Path B: Bosnia and Herzegovina, Austria, Wales, Bulgaria/Israel/Hungary*
+Path B: Bosnia and Herzegovina, Wales, Slovakia, Northern Ireland

 Path D: Georgia, North Macedonia, Kosovo, Belarus

-*In the current scenario, a draw would decide which of Bulgaria, Israel or Hungary would fill the empty slot in Path C, which would compete in Path B and which would go into Path A.
+*In the current scenario, a draw would decide which of Bulgaria, Israel or Romania would fill the empty slot in Path C, and which two would go into Path A.

 All 55 member associations – including those 16 UEFA Nations League group winners – have the chance to qualify directly for UEFA EURO 2020, with the top two in each European Qualifiers group advancing directly to the tournament.